kkpant75/jenkinjava/README.md

-### To learn CI/CD using Jenkins in Docker with Pipelines
+### Learn CI/CD using Jenkins in Docker with Pipelines

 ### 1. **Setting Up Jenkins Using Docker**
    - **Install Jenkins**: